-- For Windows 7: Start the Communications Utility program and configure the camera settings as desired. - For Windows 8, do one of the following: - Configure the camera settings directly from the program that is using the camera.
+- For Windows 7: Open the Communications settings window.
+Click the Manage Settings button and configure the camera settings as desired. - For Windows 8, do one of the following: - Configure the camera settings directly from the program that is using the camera.
 For details, see the help information system of the program. - Click Lenovo Settings from the Start screen.
 Then click Camera.
 Follow the instructions on the screen to configure the camera settings as desired.